kcdstoragews/lab/README.md

 allowVolumeExpansion: true
 ```

-You can see the following things:
+You can see the following:
-1. This StoraceClass will be the default in this cluster (look at annotations)
+1. This StorageClass will be the default in this cluster (see "annotations")
-2. NetApp Astra Trident is responsible for the provisioning of PVCs with this storage class (look at provisioner)
+2. NetApp Astra Trident is responsible for the provisioning of PVCs with this storage class (see "provisioner")
 3. There are some parameters needed for this provisioner.
-In our case we have to tell them the backend type and also where to create the volumes
+In our case we have to tell them the backend type (e.g. nas, san).
-4. This volume could be expanded after it's creation.
+4. This volume can be expanded after it's creation.

 Now let's compare with the one for san: